 So what about the extra ingredients?
 Well, a good pinch of salt is normal in my household, though my mum makes it salt free and hers is absolutely delicious.
 As well as that you can add half a teaspoon of mustard to give it a bit of a depth.
 And you can also add a dash of soy sauce or sweet soy sauce if you think it needs improving.

-For a touch of yellow colour, add turmeric.
+For a touch of yellow colour, sprinkle in some turmeric.
 And of course, if you like you can add a hint of garlic, but not too much.

-I’ve read recipes where they add maple syrup to the mayonnaise mix, but as a rule I just don’t add sweetness to things, especially if it isn’t essential – so I haven’t tried maple syrup in mayonnaise.
+I’ve read recipes where they add maple syrup to the mayonnaise mix, but as a rule I choose not to add sweetness to things, especially if it isn’t essential – so I haven’t tried maple syrup in mayonnaise.

 Remember the oil you choose will have a direct impact on the flavour of your mayonnaise.
 The best way to know is to try with various oils.
 I made two mayonnaises with two different olive oils and they had a significantly different flavour, the lighter oil always making for the better mayonnaise taste.